 This unit comes in two different styles – Massage Spa and Deluxe Massage Spa, where the second one is about twice as expensive as the first.
 However, the simple Massage Spa Hot tub is a great unit for all of you who live in areas with hard water issues, as it features a special hard water filtering system.
 Besides, this doesn’t mean you have to compromise on your massage experience either, as the same 120 jets are included in both the Massage and Deluxe Massage units.
 The only extras on the Deluxe unit are additional high performing massage jets, which are undoubtedly great for those struggling with muscle pains, but you can still enjoy a top-notch experience with the Massage Spa – and at half the price!

-The unit is designed to fit 4 people inside of it, and measures 77 x 28 inches.
-Resistance-wise, this is a unit you can install pretty much anywhere, as it is made of 3-play laminated material, which is highly resistant to puncture damage and makes for a sturdier surface.
-The walls are also enforced with high-strength fibers, so that even an adult can sit on them without worrying about the tub giving in to the pressure.
+The unit is designed to fit four people inside of it and measures 77 x 28 inches.
+Resistance-wise, this is a unit you can install pretty much anywhere, as it is made of a 3-play laminated material, which is highly resistant to puncture damage and makes for a sturdier surface.
+The walls are also enforced with high-strength fibers so that even an adult can sit on them without worrying about the tub giving in to the pressure.

 This unit comes with no seats or illumination, but it’s also a rather good deal for its price.
 Shop the latest price on Amazon here: